Visas and Immigration for study in the UK

 Getting documents in time

-When to Request a CAS
+When to request a CAS

 Adding a work placement

-See also, our guidance on changing your programme of study.
+Please also see our guidance on changing your programme of study.

-Students coming back to study after a period of interruption
+Students coming back to study after interruption